adrianwalker/CV/README.md

 **Senior Developer**\
 NHS Digital / Health and Social Care Information Centre

 Currently a member of the Spine 2 Devops team.
 Developing and supporting a high availability, highly concurrent, national scale system.
 Spine 2 is the central messaging and demographic / clinical / prescription data record storage system for the NHS, joining together over 23,000 healthcare IT systems in 20,500 organisations.

-In addition to designing, implementing and testing new features, extending current functionality and debugging issues in the existing codebase, I have the responsibility of taking part in the triage (3rd line support), weekend on call, and out of hours live deployment rotas.
+Designing, implementing and testing new features, extending current functionality and debugging issues in the existing codebase.
+Other responsibilities include live system triage (3rd line support), weekend on call, and out of hours live deployment rotas.

 SC clearance granted for this role.